sadra-hatami/Electronics-Business-Website/README.md

 # 📖 About

-**Electronics Business Website** is a single-page electronics store interface designed to feel closer to a product film than a static catalog.
+**Electronics Business Website** is a Persian electronics store interface designed to feel closer to a product film than a static catalog.

-The page is RTL and built for Persian readers, but the main work is visual: a preloader, a custom cursor, a scroll-progress rail, side-dot navigation, a 3D laptop stage, and a configurator that updates the total as options change.
+The main work is visual: a preloader, a custom cursor, a scroll-progress rail, stage navigation, a 3D laptop, and a configurator that updates the total as options change.

 Libraries are loaded from CDN.
 There is no backend and no build step.

-> **Tagline:** *A cinematic Persian electronics store with scroll-driven motion, a 3D laptop that opens as you scroll, and a live product configurator.*
+> **Tagline:** *A cinematic Persian electronics store website with scroll-driven motion, a 3D product preview, and a live configurator.*

 ---

 # 🚀 Why This Website?

-A product page can list specs, or it can make the product move.
+A store page can list specs, or it can make the product move.

 This project focuses on the second path:

 - Motion is tied to scroll, not only to click
 - The laptop lid opens as the visitor moves down the hero
-- Navigation stays on screen without covering the stage
+- Navigation stays available without covering the stage
 - The configurator lets someone assemble a machine and see the price change
-- The layout stays one page, so the story never leaves the screen
+- The interface stays cinematic from the first frame to the last section

 ---